HairyPotato69/academic-public/content/Notes/OOP/Objects and Classes.md

 circle1 = circle2
 ```

 `circle2` will point to the same address as `circle1` rather than creating a new object.
-The older address that `circle2` was pointing to will be marked for garbage collection
+The older address that `circle2` was pointing to will be marked for garbage collection.
 # Immutability
 It is also possible to make certain objects immutable.
 >[!DEFINITION] Immutable